jimbojw/karmarank/content/03-origin-story.md

 I had the opposite profile.
 I could build the tool and explain the design, but I had almost no feel for that emotional-political terrain.
 She **intuitively** tracked who mattered, what they cared about, and which narratives they were hungry for.
 I had to **derive** all of that on paper, after getting smacked by reality.

 Some people are born into—or trained into—the right habitus for a given field.
 They just "get" what counts, who matters, what to say in which room.
-The rest of us end up reverse-engineering it after enough humiliations.
+The rest of us end up reverse-engineering it after enough humiliations (if ever).

 KarmaRank is basically my adaptation for that asymmetry: a way for people like me—who don't come pre-installed with the right habitus—to see the game board clearly enough that we don't have to learn it all the hard way.

-## 8. From Net Karma to KarmaRank
+## 8. From Net Status-Weighted Karma to KarmaRank

-The leap from Net Karma to KarmaRank comes from realizing that everyone is playing the same game.
-That is, the formula is **transitive**.
+The leap from Net Karma to KarmaRank comes from layering in a few more observations:

-The people with high Status to you are themselves embedded in their own **field**, trying to secure karma from others who have high Status to them.
-People trade various forms of **capital**—social clout, headcount, literal budget, corporate rank, etc.—in order to improve their positions.
-Combine the individual perspective with Google's PageRank algorithm (iteratively re-scoring pages in the hyperlink graph) and you arrive at KarmaRank.
+- **Transitivity:** Everyone is playing the same game.
+- **Time Sensitivity:** Memories are short.
+"What have you done for me lately?"
+- **Constraints:** Advocacy and rewards are both constrained resources.

+So a full definition ends up looking like this:

+> **KarmaRank:** Time-Decayed, Capital-Constrained, Adversarial Eigenvector-Sponsorship.

+We'll talk more about the topology of the network and the constraints in later chapters, starting with the [Calibration Cylinder](./09-calibration-cylinder.md).
+For now, it's sufficient to observe that the shorthand equation, $K = \sum_{i} S_i \cdot k_i$, suffices as a _first approximation_.
+A shorthand you can apply immediately.

-Everyone has the same job: to secure **Status-Weighted Stories** in a **dynamic, heterogenous field**, and call this narrative aggregation "impact."
+Everyone has the same job: to secure timely, **Status-Weighted Stories** in a _dynamic_, _heterogenous_, _adversarial_ field, and call this narrative aggregation "impact."

 Some people intuit this.
 Good for them.
 The rest of us have to write it down.